- Lena Dunham’s food diary highlights common weight-loss mistakes

 A friend once told me that when you’ve been in AA, drinking is never fun again.
 And that’s how I feel about having seen a nutritionist—I will never again approach food in an unbridled, guilt-free way.

 When I was struggling to lose weight, I would have agreed wholeheartedly with Lena.
 Dieting creates a complicated relationship with food.
 You end up guessing what you need to do and cutting out foods you can actually eat!
-But when I stopped dieting and began focusing on building healthy habits (by making small changes to my usual choices) I stopped feeling like I was denying myself.
+But when I stopped dieting and focused on building healthy habits (by making small changes to my usual choices) I stopped feeling like I was denying myself.
 And there was nothing to feel guilty about.
 Take time to transition from old habits to new habits.

-Solution: Eat balanced meals made of whole foods
+Solution: Eat balanced meals made of whole foods.

 Lena Dunham’s food diary lists the calorie count of every food she eats.
 Rather than getting caught up in numbers, consider focusing on food groups.

-Solution: Go back to the basics
+Solution: Go back to the basics.

 All the behaviours outlined in Lena Dunham’s food diary are a product of the weight-loss industry.
 It focuses on details, calorie counting and dieting.
 It pushes rules, tips and tricks.
 The diet industry makes eating so d*mn complicated!
 No wonder so many people have an unhealthy relationship with food.